 NEVER ASCEND ABOVE THE CEILING!
 You must not ascend above the ceiling during your decompression.
 In order to avoid doing so by accident, you should stay somewhat below the ceiling.

 On a decompression dive, there could be three kinds of stops:

-The illustration below presents how decompression is displayed on Suunto EON Core.
-When you ascend close to the ceiling depth and enter the deco window area, two arrows appear in front of the depth number.
+When you ascend close to the ceiling depth and enter the decompression window area, two arrows appear in front of the depth number.
 The downward and upward pointing white arrows indicate that you are within the deco window.

-If you ascend above the ceiling depth, there is still a safe margin area, equal to ceiling depth – 0.6 meters (2 ft).
+If you ascend above the ceiling depth, there is still a safe margin area, equaling to ceiling depth minus 0.6 meters (2 ft).
 So in this example, it is between 17.7 m (58 ft) and 17.1 m (56 ft).
 In this safe margin area, decompression calculation still continues, but you are advised to go down below ceiling depth.
-This is indicated by the ceiling depth number turning yellow with a downward pointing arrow in front of it.
+This is indicated by the ceiling depth number turning yellow with a downward pointing yellow arrow in front of the depth number.

-If go above the safe margin area, the decompression calculation is paused until you go back down below this limit.
-An audible alarm and a downward arrow in front of a red ceiling number indicate unsafe decompression.
+If you go above the safe margin area, the decompression calculation is paused until you go back down below this limit.
+An audible alarm and a red downward arrow in front of the depth number indicate unsafe decompression.

 If you ignore the alarm and stay above the safe margin for three minutes, Suunto EON Core locks the algorithm calculation, and decompression information will not be available anymore on the dive.
 See Algorithm lock.

 Below is a typical decompression dive view showing ascent time and the first required deep stop at 20.3 meters: